mvolkmann/MyUnixEnv/notes/11tyNotes.md

 - `pagination.data` holds the value of the pagination `data` property from the front matter.
-- `pagination.pages` holds an array of arrays.
+- `pagination.pages` holds an array of items for each page.
-  There is an inner array for each page that holds the objects to be rendered on that page.
+  When the size is one the array holds each page item.
+  When the size is greater than one it holds arrays of the items on each page.
+  When `data` is an object rather than an array, it holds keys instead of items.
 - `pagination.items` is an array of the objects to be rendered on the current page.
 - `pagination.pages.length` is the number of pages.